Updated WWE Clash At the Castle Lineup | 411MANIA

 More Trending Stories

-- Kevin Nash Thinks Damian Priest ‘Looks Like A Star’ As World Heavyweight Champion
+- Evan Husney Details Reaction From People in WWE To VICE Shows

-- Mark Henry Says He Didn’t Want To Be WWE Champion in 2013, Says His Body Couldn’t Do It
+- Booker T Reacts To Trick Williams Wanting To Team With Him For A Match

-- Carmella, Maxxine Dupri, Kiana James Top This Week’s WWE Superstar Instagram Photos
+- Tiffany Stratton, Iyo Sky, and B-FAB Top This Week’s WWE Superstar Instagram Photos

-- Jordynne Grace Reveals The First Thing Shawn Michaels Asked Her When She Showed Up In NXT
+- Eric Bischoff On Spoiling WWE’s Higher Power Storyline, Critiques Of WCW’s Roster In 1999